What is Acupuncture ?

 In the recent years, many women and couples have been seeking complementary medicine, including acupuncture, to help increase their fertility.
 There are many and varied physiological and hormonal issues that contribute to fertility issues.
 The most common fertility problems that can be treated by acupuncture include endometriosis, polycystic ovaries, polycystic ovarian syndrome, thin endometrial lining, poor egg quality, and poor luteal phase.
 Please click here for further information on acupuncture and fertility.

 A 26 year old male presented to the Back on Your Feet clinic with achilles tendonitis.
 He enjoyed playing soccer 3 days a week, however, began to experience discomfort when the pain began 2 weeks prior to initial acupuncture treatment.
 His pain prevented him from playing soccer, and was also having pain when walking and resting.
 The initial assessment showed mild inflammation around the site of achilles tendonitis, and general tightness in his hip muscles, which were contributing to his achilles tendonitis.
 After 4 weekly acupuncture sessions, he was able to return to playing soccer, and achieve pain free results.

-You can directly speak to one of the friendly acupuncturists at Back on Your Feet.
+You can directly speak to our acupuncturists Gloria at Back on Your Feet.

 Alternatively, they can also be contacted by email on email@example.com